RidaHajjAli/In-Memory-RAG/README.md

 # In-Memory RAG Application

 A Python-based **Retrieval-Augmented Generation (RAG)** application that combines document retrieval and generative AI to answer queries about Lebanese hospitals and the medical situation.
-The application processes CSV and PDF files, indexes their content, and uses a generative AI model to provide context-aware answers.
+The application processes CSV, PDF, Word, and Excel files, indexes their content, and uses a generative AI model to provide context-aware answers.

 ---

 ## Features

-- **Data Ingestion**: Supports CSV and PDF files for data extraction and indexing.
+- **Data Ingestion**: Supports CSV, PDF, Word, and Excel files for data extraction and indexing.
 - **Indexing**: Generates embeddings for text chunks and saves them for future use.
 - **Retrieval-Augmented Generation (RAG)**: Combines document retrieval with generative AI to answer user queries.
 - **Interactive Query Interface**: Allows users to input queries and receive answers with and without RAG context.
+- **File Upload Support**: Users can upload files dynamically, and the application will include their content in the search results.
 - **Persistence**: Saves the indexed data to avoid re-indexing on subsequent runs.

 ---